Local Search

 Framework of Local Search¶

-Define neighborhoods in the feasible set
+- Local: Define neighborhoods in the feasible set

-A local optimum is the best solution in a neighbourhood - Search
+A local optimum is the best solution in a neighbourhood

-Start with a feasible solution and search a better one within the neighbourhood
+- Search Start with a feasible solution and search a better one within the neighbourhood

 A local optimum is achieved if no improvement is possible